FarronF/limerick-council-meetings/meetings/2018/07/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting Municipal District Cappamore-Kilmallock - 28th June 2018.md

 subsequently named as Rossa McMahon.
 I acknowledge that these comments unfairly

-characterised his concerns about the CCTV scheme.---
+characterised his concerns about the CCTV scheme.
+---
 2

 I accept that I unfairly suggested that he had an untoward motive, that he stood to profit